crystal-lang-tools/scry/README.md

 - Completion feature is still experimental.
 - Unexpected diagnostics can appear on files using implicit `require`, try using explicit `require` at top of your files.
-- Go to definition only work for some methods and variables.
+- Go to definition only works for some methods and variables.
 Go to classes or macros definition is not supported yet.
 - Symbol listing works per file, searching for workspace symbols is not supported yet.

 ## Roadmap

 Ongoing, in [our](https://github.com/kofno/scry#contributors) free time.

-The goal is too implement all of the currently supported Language Server Features.
+The goal is to implement all of the currently supported Language Server features.

 - [Completion](https://microsoft.github.io/language-server-protocol/specification#textDocument_completion) **(WIP)**: compute completion items at a given cursor position.
 - [Diagnostics](https://microsoft.github.io/language-server-protocol/specification#textDocument_publishDiagnostics) **(WIP)**: provides problem detection for text document.